 To build further consistency with New York State's IOUs, there are several ways in which PSEG LI should consider aligning its practices with the requirements of the Accelerated Efficiency Order.
 PSEG LI has provided an annual Energy Efficiency & Renewable Plan for several years, consistent with the requirements of the LIPA Reform Act.
 To be more consistent with IOUs and to reflect State policy, DPS recommends that PSEG LI incorporate a longer time horizon, or target trajectory, in its annual filing.
-DPS recommends that PSEG LI expand its 2021 Plan to include goals set through 2025, and that future Plans also reflect a multiyear consideration.13
+DPS recommends that PSEG LI expand its 2021 Plan to include goals set through 2025, and that future Plans also reflect a multiyear consideration.
+13

-The Commission established a Technical Resource Manual (TRM) Management Committee (TRM MC) in the Reforming the Energy Vision (REV) Track One Order.14 PSEG LI staff have participated with the TRM MC.
-In the same Order, the IOUs were directed, in coordination with NYSERDA, to file a publicly available TRM Management Plan, and to update the TRM annually.15 Further, the Commission required utilities to file a TRM and EM&V Coordination Report which includes a review of all measures contained in the TRM.16 The IOUs are required to identify the EM&V activities that will be conducted to verify or update the TRM assumptions to improve accuracy of the savings estimations.
+The Commission established a Technical Resource Manual (TRM) Management Committee (TRM MC) in the Reforming the Energy Vision (REV) Track One Order.
+14 PSEG LI staff have participated with the TRM MC.
+In the same Order, the IOUs were directed, in coordination with NYSERDA, to file a publicly available TRM Management Plan, and to update the TRM annually.
+15 Further, the Commission required utilities to file a TRM and EM&V Coordination Report which includes a review of all measures contained in the TRM.
+16 The IOUs are required to identify the EM&V activities that will be conducted to verify or update the TRM assumptions to improve accuracy of the savings estimations.
 The Department recommends that PSEG LI continue to participate in the TRM MC and file its annual TRM with the DPS.
 PSEG LI's contractor ODC, has conducted EM&V reviews for the PSEG LI energy efficiency portfolio for the past several years.
-The Department recommends that PSEG LI has incorporated revisions based on those suggestions.
+The Department recommends that PSEG LI identify specific suggestions made by the independent evaluator and identify in future Energy Efficiency and Renewable Plans how PSEG LI has incorporated revisions based on those suggestions.